We moved this page here - if you were not automatically redirected, please go to the newer version.

 However, not all your clothing need be US$200 priced North Face's

 or Patagonia's latest offering - having said that anything

 that makes you feel cool or is light/compact is well worth the investment.

 Hunt around and especially in the summer you might find some practical items in high street stores (particularly for women or for men, standard cotton (business) shirts - see comment).
 They may not be as hard-wearing and you may need to fit secure pockets, but are a good price.
 The same goes for picking up clothing whilst on the road, especially thin cotton garments in Southern Asia, South East Asia and Central America.
 Otherwise, the internet provides access to some great bargains on travel focused clothing.
 In the UK there are many web-based discounters.
 USoutdoor or MooseJaw come recommended in US/Canada.

 Consider some packing aids aka.

-pack-it cubes or alternatives to keep clothing together and compressed.
+pack-it cubes (Eagle Creek among others sell them) or alternatives to keep clothing together and compressed.

 Netted bags are useful for items like underwear, so are freezer bags,

 zip-lock bags or a pillow case to keep dirty items separate.
 Another